SAP/ai-sdk-java/docs/adrs/006-logging-strategy.md

   Set MDC values deliberately and close to their scope of relevance.
   Per-request MDC context must be cleared when the response completes.
   Avoid setting per-request values in long-lived objects that outlive the request lifecycle, as this can result in corrupted or incomplete log context.
-  Setting per-request context outside of blocks or objects that are not invoked per-request can lead to incomplete MDC states which will corrupt logs produced.

 * **Granular clearing only.**
   Never clear the entire MDC context.